 I could sense the ghosts of travelers past.
 Adventurous, wild and violent but the norm the way they moved.
 They must watch the movement of this horde with interest.
 This walk would not be too dissimilar a 100 years ago with a multitude of the buildings still standing from a bygone era.

 The smells emanating from this place is complicated and very unusual.
-I would imagine in the past it would be more enticing than now but fascinating it is.
+I would imagine in historical times it would be more enticing than now but fascinating it is.

 I bought a VIP ticket just to be safe.